Vyral/derek-lockett/_posts/2019-06-07-why-this-new-bill-regarding-ron-is-an-across-the-board-victory.md

 {% include pullquote.html %}

-If RON has been part of our business for a while now, what’s the significance of this bill?
-Well, it advances our efforts to standardize the process—an effort that is becoming more prevalent across the country.
+<strong>If RON has been part of our business for a while now, what’s the significance of this bill?</strong> Well, it advances our efforts to standardize the process—an effort that is becoming more prevalent across the country.
 This means greater convenience for real estate brokerages, homebuyers, sellers, and institutions like banks as they use RON in the underwriting process.&nbsp;

 If you’d like more details regarding RON, Senate Bill 5641, or if this just what you’ve been looking for in a specific transaction you’re involved with, please give me a call.
 I’d be more than happy to discuss it\!